Effective Time Period

-- The second character indicates the seasons that the waiver applies to.
-The options are “A” for all (both Fall and the next Spring), “F” for fall and “S” for spring.
+The second character indicates the effective time period/seasons that the waiver applies to: “A” for ALL (both Fall and the next Spring), “F” for Fall only, and “S” for Spring only.

-- nnn is still the same computer assigned sequential number and is not duplicated (meaning there will only be one waiver with the suffix 123 - not sequential for each type of waiver).
+The final three numbers ### in the waiver code are a unique computer assigned number (meaning there will only be one waiver with the suffix 123 for each season).